pax 3 review

 Filling the oven with some freshly ground Prismatic Jack from Pilot Farms afterward was equally rewarding, imprinting even.

-Low Profile Consumption
+3. Low Profile Consumption On-the-Go

-Being unaware of exactly how strict my corporate apartment overlords were with smoking, I was hyper-cautious and thus hyper paranoid when I first started vaping.
+Being unaware of exactly how strict my corporate apartment overlords were with smoking, I was hyper-cautious and thus hyper-paranoid when I first started vaping.

 After running a few tests and after months had passed, I realized the PAX makes a great low-profile consumption device.

 Can you smell the weed in a PAX?
-Well, yes, if you’ve just packed some skunk and it’s in your pocket, the person sitting next to you on the bus will definitely be able to smell it, the oven is in no way airtight as it requires air to pass through in order to function.
+Well, yes, if you’ve just packed some skunk and it’s in your pocket, the person sitting next to you on the bus will definitely be able to smell it.
+The oven is in no way airtight, as it requires air to pass through in order to function.

-This makes it a great apartment tool or public space device where lighting a fatty just isn’t worth the attention it would draw.
+This makes it a great apartment tool or public space device where lighting a fatty isn’t worth the attention it would draw.

-Easy Cleaning
+4. Easy Cleaning & Maintenance

-No, nothing will ever rival the elegant efficiency of a joint but in the world of smoking apparatus the PAX is pretty easy to get along with relatively speaking.
+No, nothing will ever rival the elegant efficiency of a joint, but in the world of smoking apparatus, the PAX is pretty easy to get along with, relatively speaking.

-Primary Things I Don’t Like About My PAX 3
+3 Things I Don’t Like About My PAX 3

 The whole point of this website is to honestly and transparently communicate my experiences in a way that they may be of real practical value to someone else who is in their own stage of establishing a long-lasting relationship with cannabis.

 The PAX 3 has a built-in non-removable 3,500mAh Lithium-ion battery that is good for a stated “8-10” sessions.
-The charge time via the provided magnetic latching USB is 2.5 hours and that’s reduced to 90 minutes if plugged into an AC outlet with their AC adapter.
+The charge time via the provided magnetic latching USB is 2.5 hours, and that’s reduced to 90 minutes if plugged into an AC outlet with their AC adapter.

-• I buy really high quality cannabis that’s fresh and covered with trichomes
+• I buy really high-quality cannabis that’s fresh and covered with trichomes

 • I would start low and work my way up temperature-wise

-But like all things battery powered (I’ll never forgive you Apple for killing the goddamn headphone jack that worked so well) it could always be better.
-This isn’t so much a critique on PAX specifically but the lack of innovation in battery tech over the last decade which, for a globe on the path to banning fossil fuels entirely, is a bit concerning.
+That isn’t so much a critique of PAX specifically as the lack of innovation in battery tech over the last decade, which is a bit concerning for a globe on the path to banning fossil fuels entirely.

-App Store Overlord Fuckery
+2. It’s Susceptible to App Store Overlord Fuckery

 But the lawyers (I’m guessing) at Apple with sticks up their asses used their monopoly power to pull the plug on that because heaven forbid we provide functionality for a cannabis brand if it hasn’t been legalized federally yet.